purpleleaf/pmt2e/README.md

 Many scripts show no changes related to the t2ec ones, excluding font glyphs, others are more  deeply modified and/or rewritten.
 Many other code snippets taken from other projects are used and credits are reported in every script description.

+##  Poor Man Weather - pmw

+pmw is an executor displaying an icon corresponding to  the current weather  in tint2.
+If invoked with the -n switch, through a mouse click  on the icon (setted in tint2 preferences), it display a notification showing current weather and the forecast for the next hours.
+Wheater data are provided by open-meteo.com,  and can be queried without restriction until to 10.000 call/day.

+pmw  settings are provided by yad, that is called at first run and can be recalled  through a jgmenu with the command:

+`pmw -m`

+The yad settings windows let you choose your preferred  measure units, the weather forecast location, if you want light or dark themes icon or  font glyphs and if you prefer coloured or dark themed icons for notifications.
+Fonts glyphs require some adjustment in tint2 settings (notably  may be necessary set an adequate horizontal padding).

+If you want you can also have  only text as output instead of icons, running this command:

+`pwm -t`

+An help message is displayed using the command:

+pmw -h

+Dependencies: curl, jq, yad, awk, dunst (if you wants notifications).

+##  volume-icon

+volume-icon display an icon  as tint2 executor showing current volume level.
+Command can be linked in executor to mouse event  to raise or low volume level and to toggle mute.

+## yad-box  volume-icon

+A slider changing the volume level, nothing more, nothing less.

 ## createjgmenu

 A simple utility to create jgmenu.
 Used in  other pmt2e scripts and useful if you want attach your own menus to the pmt2e icons.